Radiative Sky Cooling-Enabled Efficiency Improvements on Commercial Cooling Systems

 Project Innovation

-This project is demonstrating a technology that will enable new and existing refrigeration systems to run more efficiently.
-The technology being demonstrated is a rooftop-mounted, radiative sky-cooling panel that has a specialized film to enable daytime radiative cooling.
+This project demonstrated a technology that will enable new and existing refrigeration systems to run more efficiently.
+The technology is a rooftop-mounted, radiative sky-cooling panel that has a specialized film to enable daytime radiative cooling.
 The panels cool without evaporating water and only require electricity to run a small circulating pump.
 The cooling effect from the panels occurs all day, which is well aligned with the 24/7 operation of refrigeration systems in supermarkets and air conditioning systems in data centers and hotels.
-In this project, SkyCool Panels will demonstrate its use cases at two sites.
-The first site will use the panels as a passive subcooler in a commercial supermarket to increase the refrigeration system efficiency as much as 10%.
-The second site will build off learnings from the first site to focus on scaling the system for broad applications.
+In this project, SkyCool Panels demonstrated its use cases at two sites.
+The first site used the panels as a passive subcooler in a commercial supermarket to increase the refrigeration system efficiency as much as 10%.
+The second site built off learnings from the first site to focus on scaling the system for broad applications.

 Project Benefits

-This Agreement will lead to technological advancement and breakthroughs to overcome barriers to the achievement of the State of California's statutory energy goals.
-It will enable the measurement and verification of two promising integrations for a platform cooling technology in operational commercial settings, the results of which might not otherwise have been deployed if pursued purely through a competitive consumer market.
-SkyCool technology will help California reach policy goals set out in SB 350, AB 32, and AB 758 by reducing barriers for installing the panels in commercial systems and enable the broader adoption across California's cold chain and HVAC sectors.
+This Agreement will lead to technological advancement and breakthroughs to overcome barriers to the achievement of California's statutory energy goals.
+It enabled the measurement and verification of two promising integrations for a platform cooling technology in operational commercial settings, the results of which might not otherwise have been deployed if pursued purely through a competitive consumer market.
+SkyCool technology will help California reach policy goals set out in SB 100, SB 350, AB 32, and AB 758 by reducing barriers for installing the panels in commercial systems and enable broader adoption across California's cold chain and HVAC sectors.

 Lower Costs